DeepikaDudala/javascript/README.md

-This a my javascript learning from brocode
+This is my javascript learning course notes from brocode